Convertible Arbitrage Definition

 In general, convertible arbitrageurs look for convertibles that exhibit the following characteristics:

-- High Volatility – An underlying stock which demonstrates above average volatility as this gives them a greater likelihood of earning higher profits and adjusting the hedge ratio.
+- High Volatility – An underlying stock that demonstrates above average volatility as this gives them a greater likelihood of earning higher profits and adjusting the hedge ratio.

 - High Gamma – High gamma means how rapidly the delta changes.
-Delta is the ratio comparing the change in the price of underlying asset to the corresponding change in the price of a derivative contract.
-A convertible with a high gamma offers dynamic hedging opportunities more frequently, thus offering possibility of higher return.
+Delta is the ratio comparing the change in the price of an underlying asset to the corresponding change in the price of a derivative contractDerivative ContractDerivative Contracts are formal contracts entered into between two parties, one Buyer and the other Seller, who act as Counterparties for each other, and involve either a physical transaction of an underlying asset in the future or a financial payment by one party to the other based on specific future events of the underlying asset.
+In other words, the value of a Derivative Contract is derived from the underlying asset on which the Contract is based..
+A convertible with a high gamma offers dynamic hedging opportunities more frequently, thus offering the possibility of higher returns.

 - Liquidity – Issues which are highly liquid are preferred by the arbitrageur since it can be used for quickly establishing or closing a position.